superduper-io/superduper/README.md

 </div>
 <br>

-### AI Frameworks
+### Supported AI Frameworks
-Leverage SuperDuperDB to discover insights from your data using a variety of AI models!
+Integrate, train and manage any AI model directly with your datastore to automatically compute outputs with a single Python command (whether from open-source, commercial models or self-developed).
+Add model:
+Train model:
+Inference:
+Predict:

 <div align="left">
 <table>